Bothy

 Bob Scott's Memorial Bothy — common questions

-- 4km from Linn of Dee car park — about 1 hours at a steady walking pace.
+- The walk-in runs 4km from Linn of Dee car park, roughly 1 hours at a steady pace.
 From Linn of Dee, take the landrover track north through pinewood to Derry Lodge, then a short walk east.

 - Does Bob Scott's Memorial Bothy have a fireplace?

-- Yes — Bob Scott's Memorial Bothy has a working fireplace.
-Bring your own firewood; natural wood at most Scottish bothies is scarce, and burning bothy furniture or boundary posts is not acceptable.
+- Yes, a working fireplace.
+Pack your own firewood for Bob Scott's Memorial Bothy — usable wood near Scottish bothies is scarce, and bothy furniture and boundary posts are not fuel.

 - How many people does Bob Scott's Memorial Bothy sleep?